mrandri19/mrandri19.github.io/_posts/2018-06-24-how-much-of-npm-will-you-break.md

 Unfortunately this approach did not work for any decently sized package: after over 30k requests and 5 minutes of waiting I could not count the packages dependent on `is-odd`.
-Making an http request for each package was far too slow.
+Making an http request for each package was way too slow.

 ### The second version (C++)

-While analyzing the npm registry I found that if `startkey` and `endkey` and in `https://skimdb.npmjs.com/registry/_design/app/_view/dependedUpon?startkey=["is-odd"]&endkey=["is-odd",{}]&reduce=false` are not set then CouchDB will return **ALL** of the dependecies for all packages.
+While analyzing the npm registry I found that if `startkey` and `endkey` are not set in `https://skimdb.npmjs.com/registry/_design/app/_view/dependedUpon?startkey=["is-odd"]&endkey=["is-odd",{}]&reduce=false` then CouchDB will return **ALL** of the dependecies for all packages.
-Downloading the file will give you a 220MB JSON file with everything you will need.
+Downloading the file will give you a 220MB JSON file with everything you need.

 This however, while solving the download time issue, created another one: how do you parse and efficiently traverse a 1.8M line JSON file?
 [RapidJSON](http://rapidjson.org/) it is.

-So I downloaded RapidJSON, and wrote [a C++ program](https://gist.github.com/mrandri19/5263ee93399c724a019fbc62a1d7a0a4) which was almost a direct translation of the nodejs one, but instead of downloading it, it would query the JSON using rapidJSON's DOM api.
+So I downloaded RapidJSON, and wrote [a C++ program](https://gist.github.com/mrandri19/5263ee93399c724a019fbc62a1d7a0a4) which was almost a direct translation of the nodejs one, but instead of downloading the packages, it would query the JSON using rapidJSON's DOM api.

-This worked but it was veeery slow, it took about `20.7` seconds to count the dependecies of `jayson` (197 btw).
+This worked but it was veeery slow, it took about `20.7` seconds to count the dependecies of `jayson` (197 dependencies, if you were wondering).

 #### Removing recursion